-- (a) The Mayor shall: - Preside over all meetings of the City Council; - (2) Set the agenda for meetings of the City Council after receiving input from members of the City Council, the City Manager, and the public; provided, however that an additional item shall be added to the agenda upon the written request of any two members member of the City Council; - (3) Serve as the ceremonial head of the City and as its official representative to federal, state, and local governmental bodies and officials; - (4) Sign all orders, checks, and warrants for payment of money within a level of authorization as established by the City Council; - (5) Execute all contracts, deeds, and other obligations of the City within a level of authorization as established by the City Council; - (6) Vote in all matters before the City Council as provided in Section 2.10(a) of this Charter; - (7) Make all appointments of City officers as provided by this Charter, subject to confirmation by the City Council;

-- (8) Serve in a part-time capacity and be compensated accordingly; and - (9) Perform any other duties and exercise any other powers required by state or federal law or authorized by a duly adopted ordinance that is not in conflict with this Charter. - (b) The Mayor shall have the authority to transfer appropriations between departments within a department, fund, service, strategy or organizational unit but only with approval of the City Council. - (c) The Mayor shall have the authority to certify that a supplemental appropriation is possible due to unexpected revenue increases but only with approval of the City Council. - (d) The Mayor shall have all of the powers specifically granted to the Mayor elsewhere in this Charter regardless of whether such powers are enumerated in this Section 3.01
+- (1) Preside over all meetings of the city council; - (2) Set the agenda for meetings of the city council after receiving input from members of the city council, the city manager, and the public; provided, however that an additional item shall be added to the agenda upon the written request of any member of the city council; - (3) Serve as the ceremonial head of the city and as its official representative to federal, state, and local governmental bodies and officials; - (4) Sign all orders, checks, and warrants for payment of money within a level of authorization as established by the city council; - (5) Execute all contracts, deeds, and other obligations of the city within a level of authorization as established by the city council; - (6) Vote in all matters before the city council as provided in Section 2.10(a) of this charter; - (7) Make all appointments of city officers as provided by this charter, subject to confirmation by the city council; - (8) Serve in a part-time capacity and be compensated accordingly; and - (9) Perform any other duties and exercise any other powers required by state or federal law or authorized by a duly adopted ordinance that is not in conflict with this charter. - (b) The mayor shall have the authority to transfer appropriations within a department, fund, service, strategy or organizational unit but only with approval of the city council. - (c) The mayor shall have the authority to certify that a supplemental appropriation is possible due to unexpected revenue increases but only with approval of the city council. - (d) The mayor shall have all of the powers specifically granted to the mayor elsewhere in this charter regardless of whether such powers are enumerated in this Section 3.01.

-Sec.
-3.02.
-City Manager; appointment and qualification.
+City manager; appointment and qualification.

-The Mayor shall appoint, subject to confirmation by the City Council, an officer whose title shall be the "City Manager."
-The City Manager shall be appointed without regard to political beliefs and solely on the basis of his or her education and experience in the accepted competencies and practices of local government management.
+The mayor shall appoint, subject to confirmation by the city council, an officer whose title shall be the "city manager."
+The city manager shall be appointed without regard to political beliefs and solely on the basis of his or her education and experience in the accepted competencies and practices of local government management.

-Sec.
-3.03.
-City Manager; chief administrative officer.
+City manager; chief administrative officer.

-The City Manager shall be the chief administrative officer of the government of the City.
-The City Manager must devote all of his or her working time and attention to the affairs of the City and shall be responsible to the Mayor and City Council for the proper and efficient administration of the affairs of the City over which said officer has jurisdiction.
+The city manager shall be the chief administrative officer of the government of the city.
+The city manager must devote all of his or her working time and attention to the affairs of the city and shall be responsible to the mayor and city council for the proper and efficient administration of the affairs of the city over which said officer has jurisdiction.

-Sec.
-3.04.
-City Manager; powers and duties enumerated.
+City manager; powers and duties enumerated.

-The City Manager shall have the power, and it shall be his or her duty to:
+The city manager shall have the power, and it shall be his or her duty to: